alisaifee/coredis/README.md

 - For higher level concepts such as Pipelines, LUA Scripts, PubSub & Streams abstractions are provided to simplify interaction requires pre-defined sequencing of redis commands (see [Command Wrappers](https://coredis.readthedocs.io/en/latest/api.html#command-wrappers)) and the [Handbook](https://coredis.readthedocs.io/en/latest/handbook/index.html).

-*It is strongly recommended to use a static type checker of your choice to catch any errors with respect to argument and response types.
-If static type checking is not a part of your workflow, you can consider using the optional [runtime type validation](https://coredis.readthedocs.org/en/latest/handbook/typing.html#runtime-type-checking) provided with the help of the excellent [beartype](https://github.com/beartype/beartype) library.*

 ---